Form B: the Information Certificate

 - resolutions to amend the bylaws that have not yet been voted on, or bylaw amendments that are approved but not yet filed with the Land Title Office

-- details of court proceedings or arbitrations involving the strata corporation
+- details of proceedings for court, arbitration or tribunals or orders or judgements involving the strata corporation

 - outstanding notices or work orders for the strata lot, common property or common assets